szw0070/ProjectProposal/README.md

 ## Short summary of game
 The goal of the game is to survive through the end of winter.
-    This will be done by deciding how to split time between watching for predators, resting, and foraging for food.
+    This can be done by deciding how to split your time between watching for predators, resting, and foraging for food.
     Foraging for food also has a lot of steps that include scatterhoarding food to eat during winter.